acreloaded/acr/source/Readme-Packaging-New.txt

 Source:
-1. Subdirectory /source from SVN
+1. Subdirectory /source from repository
-2. Delete working files (/vcpp) except for files from SVN
+2. Delete working files (/vcpp) except for files from repository

 Server Pack:
 1. Prepare a Linux Package, but modify some steps: